 An aspiring political analyst needs a minimum of a bachelor's degree in political science, foreign affairs, history, international relations, or other related major to obtain a job in the field.
 Some positions may require candidates to have a graduate degree and/or 2-8 years of experience.
 A political analyst should have good analytical, critical thinking and research skills and be able to present well both orally and in writing.
 He or she should also be knowledgeable about government and law.

-In May 2015, the U.S. Bureau of Labor Statistics reported that political scientists in general earned a median annual salary of $99,730.
-Between 2014 and 2024, job opportunities for political scientists are expected to decrease by 2%.
+In May 2018, the U.S. Bureau of Labor Statistics reported that political scientists in general earned a median annual salary of $117,570.
+Between 2018 and 2028, job opportunities for political scientists are expected to increase by 5%.
 Candidates with a graduate degree may enjoy more opportunities.
 Now let's go over the steps involved in becoming a political analyst.

 Step 1: Earn a Bachelor's Degree